 3. Box Braids

-Box braids are a great protective style!
+Consider box braids as a great protective style!
 Make sure that when you have a protective style that you are still taking care of your scalp and keeping it moisturized.
 You can do this by spritzing water and using oil for your scalp.

 4. Bantu knots